configcat/docs/website/docs/advanced/config-v2.md

 ### New comparators

-With the new comparators, you can create date based targeting rules and schedule releases, compare arrays etc.
+With the new comparators, you can create targeting rules which are based on dates, based on comparing arrays etc.

 - New text and sensitive text comparators: EQUALS, NOT EQUALS, STARTS WITH ANY OF, ENDS WITH ANY OF, NOT STARTS WITH ANY OF, NOT ENDS WITH ANY OF.
 - New array comparators: ARRAY CONTAINS ANY OF, ARRAY NOT CONTAINS ANY OF.